metal-stack/docs/docs/src/installation/deployment.md

 !!! info

-    Image versions and ansible-role depedencies should be regularly checked for updates and adjusted according to the release notes.
+    Image versions and ansible-role dependencies should be regularly checked for updates and adjusted according to the release notes.

 ### Setting Up the backup-restore-sidecar